 The term "fake news" is recent, but promulgating misleading and false information is age-old.
 Before the use of social media influencing public opinion by manipulating information was called "disinformation" or disinformation campaigns."
-Under the heading "Nothing New Here, a BBC article, The (almost) complete history of fake news, states:
+A BBC article under the heading "Nothing New Here," The (almost) complete history of fake news, states:

 Misinformation, spin, lies and deceit have of course been around forever.
 But what Silverman and others uncovered was a unique marriage between social media algorithms, advertising systems, people prepared to make stuff up to earn some easy cash and an election that gripped a nation and much of the world.